The Graduate College

 Recognition and Prizes for Winners

 Competitors have the opportunity to win one of three cash prize: First place ($500), Second Place ($300), and Third Place ($200), minus any applicable taxes.
-The winner will also participate in the regional 3MT competition at the Conference of Southern Graduate Schools, scheduled for March 13-15, 2024 in Greenville, South Carolina.
+The winner will also participate in the regional 3MT competition at the Conference of Southern Graduate Schools, scheduled for March 19-21, 2025 in Dallas, Texas.
 The Graduate College will help cover conference registration and travel expenses for the winner.

 Skill Development for Researchers